-Meet Heidi, 2020 Spinal Cord Injury Scholarship Recipient
+Meet Heidi, 2020 SCI Scholarship Recipient

 Heidi grew up incredibly active.
 From childhood on, she was always outside or staying involved in sports.
 In the summer of 2019, not only was she working as a lifeguard and teaching swimming lessons, but she was also completing a hydrology internship at Boise State University.
 Heidi jumped at this amazing opportunity after deciding to study hydrology in college.